crate/cloud-tutorials/docs/promo.rst

    :alt: Region selection

 ..
 NOTE::
-    Currently, your choice of region does not affect the price of the cluster.
+    Your choice of region may affect the price of the cluster.
+Refer to the price total indicated at the bottom right of the screen.
-    This may change in future versions of CrateDB Cloud.

 Configuration
 '''''''''''''

 Next, go through the cluster configuration process.
 On the left-hand side, you can choose a subscription plan.
+You can also select the storage capacity you want the cluster to have by means of the dropdown menu in the middle panel.
-As you select each subscription plan, you will see that the values for CPU, RAM, and storage per node change accordingly in the middle panel that shows the node specification.
+As you select each subscription plan and configure your storage capacity, you will see that the values for CPU, RAM, and storage per node change accordingly.

-For most subscription plans, the node specification also allows a further choice of tier: Basic, Pro, or Premium.
-Each higher tier doubles the values per node of the previous tier.

 Finally, on the right the cluster scale overview shows the total values for the cluster.
-This is simply the number of nodes multiplied by the values of the subscription plan and tier.
 The cluster scale panel also allows you to increase the number of nodes you want in your cluster.

 .. image:: _assets/img/free-trial-config.png
    :alt: Cluster configuration panels

 To sum up: the configuration of the cluster depends on the hardware values per node and the number of nodes in the cluster.
-The hardware values per node are determined by the choice of subscription plan and the choice of tier within the subscription plan.
-The number of nodes in the cluster is set in the cluster scale panel.
+The hardware values per node are determined by the choice of subscription plan and the storage capacity is determined by your choice of storage.
+The number of nodes depends on the scale unit chosen with the slider.

-Each of these choices will affect the price of the cluster, and it is possible for a subscription plan, a tier, or a number of nodes to be subject to a free or discounting promotion.
+Each of these choices will affect the price of the cluster.
 You can always find the total price per hour and per month in the blue bar at the bottom of the screen.

 .. image:: _assets/img/free-trial-price.png
    :alt: Total price information bar